AmingAndrei/violence-wiki/content/バイオレンス/Balaur.md

 Balauri exhibit basic regenerative abilities, allowing gradual regrowth of limbs.
 In the event of head loss, their highly specialized blood coagulates instantaneously upon exposure to air, preventing excessive hemorrhaging.
 Balauri possess numerous undeveloped but fertilized eggs within their bodies, functioning as potential replacement heads.
 When a head is severed, one egg exits stasis, migrates to the severed area, and develops into a new head, integrating with the body’s systems.
 This process requires several months.
 Heads deemed nonfunctional by the organism will be severed by the remaining heads.
 If all three heads are incapacitated or destroyed, the Balaur will die.

-Balauri are solitary, intelligent, and generally curious creatures.
+Balauri are solitary, generally curious creatures.
 Despite their reptilian appearance, Balauri are endothermic.
 Balauri reproduce sexually, with the female larger and more aggressive than the male, laying 2-3 eggs per clutch.
 Offspring hatch fully developed, with all three heads functional at birth.